nicolamadio/Spree-Mercado-Pago-payment-method/README.md

 Spree Mercado Pago Payment Method
 =================================

-Integration of Mercado Pago with Spree 1.3
+Integration of Mercado Pago with Spree 2.3.1 for Venezuela

-(Spree 1.2 users please check spree-1.2 branch)

 Installation
 ------------